una/personal-goals/happy-moments/happy-moments.md

 10/04/2015
 ---
 I went to brunch today with my college roomates!
 It was the first time we've all been together since graduating 1.5 years ago.
 So it was prettu wonderful.
 Also, brunch :)

+10/05/2015
+---
+First day back in the office!
+I walked in to see my desk covered in Bluemix things :P It's nice to be back.

+10/06/2015
+---
+We had a little party for Hack Academy and went to Punchbowl Social for bowling and diner/drinks.
+It was really fun and I'm also realy bad at bowling.

+10/07/2015
+---
+I am loving this Hack Academy hackathon :).
+My team is rebuilding the IBM Radio experience and working with Web RTC and its so much fun!

+10/08/2015
+---
+We had a practice ALA Panel today and it was just really cool to be having conversations and be on the same panel with so many intelligent people :)

+10/09/2015
+---
+We presented our hack from Hack Academy today!
+It went over *so* well.
+I'm super proud of my team!
+And I *love* our hack!